Displagent/displagent-docs/docs/compound-slideshows/create-compound-slideshow.md

 ---
 title: Create a Compound Slideshow
-description: A detailed guide on how to create a new Report Slideshow in Displagent.
+description: A detailed guide on how to create a new Compound Slideshow in Displagent.
 ---

 # Create a Compound Slideshow